shubSaurabh/gicsfs/README.md

 Cli is the entry point for the program.
 It is a console based interface that allows users to interact with the program.

+### Db_manager
-Db_manager is the module that manages the database.
+This module manages the database.
 It has following methods:

 1. create_tables
 2. add_user